Find out which labels you should look for.

 But the existing organic standards are less clear when it comes to animal welfare.
 For example, there’s a requirement for “year-round access for all animals to the outdoors.”
-Most organic farmers provide ample outdoor space for their animals, but some large-scale poultry and egg producers meet the requirement for outdoor access with a small, entirely enclosed concrete or dirt-covered porch.
-The organic standards don’t specify the minimum outdoor space required per animal or include a clear statement that tiny screened-in concrete porches for thousands of chickens don’t qualify as the “outdoors.”
+Most organic farmers provide ample outdoor space for their animals, but some large-scale poultry and egg producers meet the current requirement for outdoor access with a small, entirely enclosed concrete or dirt-covered porch.
+The current organic standards don’t specify the minimum outdoor space required per animal or include a clear statement that tiny screened-in concrete porches for thousands of chickens don’t qualify as the “outdoors.”
 As a result, the USDA lets these producers sell poultry and eggs as organic.

 Fortunately for consumers, there are several certification programs that set high standards for animal welfare.
 Farms that meet these standards can display the certification program’s seal or logo on their meat, dairy and egg labels.

 So, in addition to the USDA Organic seal, look for the following when shopping for meat, dairy and eggs:

 - Animal Welfare Approved.
 This certification program sets high standards for animal welfare.
 Animals are raised on family farms, where they can roam on pasture or range and have ample space to engage in their natural, instinctive behaviors.